libuv/leps/XXX-request-all-the-things.md

 Note: As a result of this addition, `uv_idle_t` handles will be deprecated an removed.
 It may not seem obvious at first, but `uv_callback` achieves the same: the loop won’t block for i/o if any `uv_callback` request is pending.
-This becomes even more obvious with the “‘pull based’ event loop” proposal.
+This becomes even more obvious with the "pull based’ event loop" proposal.

 ### uv_accept / uv_listen

 Currently there is no way to stop listening for incoming connections.
-Making the concept of accepting connections also request based makes the API more consistent and easier to use: if the user decides so (maybe because she is getting EMFILE because she ran out of file descriptors, for example) she can stop accepting new connections.
+Making the concept of accepting connections also request based makes the API more consistent and easier to use: if the user decides so (maybe because the system ran out of file descriptors and EMFILE erros are returned, foe example) it's possible to stop accepting new connections by just stopping to create new accept requests.

 New API: